Here is a break down of the five month program:

 You may provide us with a preference, but ultimately your placement will be determined by the administration.
 Upon your arrival, your lodging info including the address and roommate(s) will be provided.

 We strongly recommend that you bring a vehicle so that you can be more independent and are able to serve others.
 You can still come to SMBS even if you do not bring a car, and we will assign you to a roommate that has one or provide you with transportation for the school term.
-If you are able to bring a vehicle and willing to drive other students to and from school, you will receive a $200 discount that applies towards your tuition.
+If you are able to bring a vehicle and willing to drive other students to and from school, you will receive a $200 discount that applies towards your tuition (limited discount spots available).

 However, if you specify that you will be bringing your car but your circumstances change, and you are no longer able to do so, you MUST notify the school administration immediately.

 Included in the tuition cost are two full meals, breakfast and lunch, which will be provided in school Monday to Friday.
-Students are responsible for their own dinner and meals on the weekends.
+Students are responsible for their own dinner and all meals on the weekends.
 Each dorm house has all necessary utensils and kitchen equipment to prepare meals.
+There will also be some meal expenses on choir tour.

-We ask that you arrive 2-3 days before orientation; however, no sooner than 3 days because your living arrangement may not be ready yet.
+Student arrive starting Monday before orientation.
 There will be an SMBS representative waiting to greet you no matter how you arrive to Jacksonville.

 - If you are arriving by airplane, you must email us your itinerary.
 We do not accept any verbal arrival info.
 Please make sure that the date, time, airline company and flight number are included.
 A school representative with an “SMBS” sign will greet you at Jacksonville International Airport (JAX) and take you to your place of lodging.